 For some offences, particularly sexual offences, the penalty for the offence may have changed during the period over which the alleged incidents took place.
 In such a case, additional "multiple incidents" counts should be used so that each count only alleges incidents to which the same maximum penalty applies – CrimPD 10A.13 and 10A.14.

 In cases involving a large number of thefts or fraud of small sums of money, the total sum proved to have been stolen or obtained is often an important factor in sentencing.
 The period over which the offences occurred may also be a significant indicator of the overall criminality.
 Where the issue is the same across a number of separately identifiable appropriations, it may be acceptable to charge a series of continuous offences, each covering a part of the overall period; see Barton v DPP EWHC Admin 223 as approved in R v Tovey and Smith EWCA Crim 530.

-A Defendant who pleads guilty but accepts that his or her criminality is wider than the specific counts detail may be sentenced on that wider basis.
+A defendant who pleads guilty but accepts that their criminality is wider than the specific counts detail may be sentenced on that wider basis.
 This may be as a result of formally asking for offences to be taken into consideration, or on a written basis of plea, or other clear indication.

 CrimPD 10A.11 sets out circumstances in which such a count may be appropriate such as